cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell-find.rst

 editors.
 It is also the name of a very useful command-line program.

 ``grep`` finds and prints lines in files that match a pattern.
-For our examples, we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine.
+For our examples, we will use a file that contains three haiku taken from a 1998 competition in *Salon* magazine.
 For this set of examples we're going to be working in the writing subdirectory::